dladd/pyFormex/HOWTO-dev.rst

 ---------------------
 Some possible problems during ``svn up`` operation:

+- Conflict discovered in 'SOME_FILE'.
+  Select: (p) postpone, (df) diff-full, (e) edit,
+          (mc) mine-conflict, (tc) theirs-conflict,
+          (s) show all options: tc

+  If your version of SOME_FILE contains changes you have made (and want to keep), the best thing is to postpone (p) and resolve the conflicts after the update operation has finished.
+You may use 'df' first to see if your changes are worthwile keeping.

+  If you know however that your changes are not important, you can just use 'tc' to remove your version and get the changes from the repository.

 - svn: Failed to add file 'SOME_FILE': an unversioned file of the same name already exists.